andersonlribeiro/challenge/README.md

 * possible ways of improving the application eg. for performance, readability ...

 Contain the following **executables**:
-* `setup` - for installing the dependencies and other setup related tasks
+* `bin/setup` - for installing the dependencies and other setup related tasks
-* `start` - for starting the web application on a port given through the ENV variable PORT or defaulting to a default one
+* `bin/start` - for starting the web application on a port given through the ENV variable PORT or defaulting to a default one
-* `test` - for running the test suite
+* `bin/test` - for running the test suite

 The completed version of the code should be marked with a git tag `v1.0.0`